Vedukharatmal/barman_docker_setup/README.md

 ## TODOS
 * move all environment variables to dockerfile
 * change docker files and docker compose files with new folder names - done
-* remove supervisord as entrypoint in barman container
+* remove supervisord as entrypoint in barman container - done